Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Damage: 2d8 (crushing) + STR (18/00).
 May paralyze (Save vs. Death negates).

 Resistances (%): 100 Acid.
 Immunities as any undead.
+Cannot be turned.
 Can only be hurt by weapons +1 or better.
+Movement 9.

 ---